-Our HCM cloud, HRMOS Talent Management, is an employee database for managers and HR professionals designed to assist companies in utilizing their human capital.
 Data on employees is often scattered throughout companies and stored by various departments and tools.
 HRMOS Talent Management can be used to centrally manage data and quickly track trends such as changes in the number of employees, average years of service, and turnover rates, etc. with reporting tools.
-Users can also narrow down searches using keywords, etc., to create lists of employees to be trained or high performers, etc., which links to the utilization of human capital.
+Users can also narrow down searches using keywords, etc., to create lists of employees to be trained or high performers, etc., which links to the utilization of human resources.

 Performance Management, an additional function under HRMOS Talent Management, is compatible with a wide range of systems such as Management By Objectives (MBO) and competency-based (behavioral characteristics) evaluations.
 This enables employers to set goals and record feedback on a daily basis.
 Furthermore, integration with employee databases allows companies to easily assign goals and pick out appropriate evaluation sheets for each employee as well as set evaluators.
 A new feature, Engagement Survey, has been added that is designed to help ascertain organizational challenges through 74 questions in 10 categories related to employee engagement and organizational performance.
+We also provide an Individual Condition Survey function which identifies changes in employee conditions through a Pulse Survey (Note 1), which asks questions related to employee satisfaction and opportunity to demonstrate abilities (perform duties) at a pace of once or twice per month.
+This enables companies to identify deeper issues by analyzing organizational issues and employee conditions and measure the effectiveness of recruitment methods and onboarding by understanding the conditions of recruited talent after they join the company.
 One-on-One Support enables companies to visualize the state of implementation of one-on-one interactions on an organizational basis, in addition to supporting one-on-one initiatives through the accumulation of implementation records through linking to the employee database.